-Methods of Teaching English as a Second Foreign Language to Adult and Children
+Methods of Teaching English as a Second Foreign Language to Adults and Children

 This course focuses on teaching English to adults and children in formal and/or informal school settings.
 This course will develop candidates' understandings of and skills in the method and materials of Teaching English to Speakers of Other Languages, intercultural competencies, language structure and teaching practice in supervised settings.
-40 clinical hours.
+40 field hours.
 Offered fall.

-Advanced Methods of Teaching English as Second/ Foreign Language to Adults and Children
+Advanced Methods of Teaching English as Second/ Foreign Language to Adults and Children 3 Credit Hours